paradisepilot/study/software/vPIC-USDOT-VIN-decoder/001-vPIC-test/README.md

     to launch the MS SQL Server container; see launch command above, where `db_usered = SA` and `db_passwd = L96175e3EH48MGqw0g`.

-# Restoring the `vPICList` database
+# Preparation for restoring the `vPICList` database

-In this `vPIC` test pipeline, the restoration of the `vPICList` database is actually performed within the main program `main.R`.
-Here, we document the instructions how the restoration could be done using the command-line client (in particular, outside of an R session).

 *   Download the `vPIC` MS SQL backup file from
     ```